 - Medication management of underlying mental health conditions

 In conclusion, if you or someone you know if suffering from symptoms and signs of orthorexia nervosa, don’t hesitate to find appropriate help.
 If you don’t know where to start, the National Eating Disorders Association has a variety of great resources such as a call helpline, screening tools, chat availability and a supportive community to assist those who are battling eating eating disorders such as orthorexia.
+And you can also reach out me to schedule a free discovery call for my 1:1 coaching services.

 And now I’d love to hear your thoughts on this subject.
 Had you heard about orthorexia nervosa before?
 Do you believe healthy eating can be taken to extremes?
 Do you think social media influence can have a negative impact on the quest to protect one’s health?
-Sound off in the comments section below.

 Hi!
 I’m Melissa, Registered Dietitian and mother of two dragons.
 When I’m not talking nutrition you can find me rolling around the floor with my kids, sewing, crafting, cooking or missing the 90s (seriously, music just isn’t the same).
 Read More…